EngrErics/Starbase-DarkyShadow/README.md

 # Starbase
 Starbase YOLOL Projects

-Donations are greatly welcomed and appreciated but not expected.
-If you like the work or if you are making money selling ships with the work, you may donate to Darkyshadow in game.
+If you like the work or if you are making money selling ships with the work, it's always nice to receive a donation to my in game name: Darkyshadow.
+They are greatly welcomed and appreciated but not expected.
+Take Care Everyone!